TrajectoryFormer: 3D Object Tracking Transformer with Predictive Trajectory Hypotheses: Experiments

-\textbf{Life Cycle Management.} If the confidence-score of a trajectory's latest predicted hypothesis is below a threshold (0.6 for pedestrians and 0.7 for vehicles and cyclists), we remove the tracked object.
+\textbf{Life Cycle Management.} If the score of a trajectory's latest predicted hypothesis is below a threshold, we remove the tracked object.
 For the retained objects, we select the hypothesis with the highest score as the association result.
 Finally, the new-born objects are generated from detection boxes which remain unassociated with history trajectories and do not overlap with the history trajectories.
-These boxes that meet the criteria and confidence-score above the predetermined thresholds (0.72 for pedestrian and 0.8 for vehicle and cyclist) are considered to new-born trajectories.
+These boxes that meet the criteria and have score above the track-birth threshold are considered to new-born trajectories.